 It allows you to better understand the topics of conversation among specific segments of the audience for improved targeting.

 If you’re launching a new luxury product, analyzing social media conversations should be on top of your marketing plan as it’s trackable, measurable and actionable.
+Social media for luxury brands can provide beneficial, important and rich insights.

 Burberry’s digital offering has helped its retail revenue grow by 14 per cent to reach £528m over the last Christmas quarter.